 For a regular citizen who unconsciously consumes all kinds of material on the daily basis, without noticing where the trash ends up, the city always seems clean and there is always space in trash bins.
 When we see people traveling on streets carrying things we throw, we know they are not only contributing to the city and making it a better place to live, but they are also a vital component of a value chain that diverts large amounts of waste from landfills and gets them back into the economy.

 Turning waste into resources.

 Looking into the formalization of the informal waste system, and seeing fewer and fewer individual recyclers shuttling on street selling their trash, we are wondering where they are moving when the collection sites are out of their reach, and what will happen to people like Mr. Lu and Mr. Wang who believe recycling is not just a way to make money, but a career to seek.

-Moreover, what opportunity will come to business and the city, when recycling is more than just a sanitation issue to address.
+Moreover, what opportunity will come to the business and the city when recycling is more than just a sanitation issue to address.